SAFE-Stack/docs/docs/recipes/package-management/opt-out-of-meta-packages.md

 # How do I opt out of Meta packages?

-By default, project created using the SAFE template depend on the SAFE.Meta packages.
-This package has a bit of behavior, but mainly exists to simplify dependency management; a standard SAFE app might very well exist with only two dependencies, being the SAFE.Client and SAFE.Server packages.
+By default, projects created using the SAFE template depend on the SAFE.Meta packages.
+This package provides functionality, but mainly exists to simplify dependency management; a standard SAFE app might very well exist with only two dependencies, being the SAFE.Client and SAFE.Server packages.

 If your app starts deviating a lot from the standard SAFE app, you might want to uninstall the SAFE.Meta packages, so that you can remove packages it pulls in.
 This recipe explains how to do so.

-## 1. Add the SAFE dependencies as explicitly to your SAFE app.
+## 1. Add the SAFE dependencies explicitly to your SAFE app.

 Add the packages that SAFE.Meta relies on as explicit dependencies: